Suggested HWB Experiences & Outcomes

 - Consider what might happen/how you might feel if you do not have a breakfast eg, tired, weak.

 - Select/sort foods that could be included in a healthy breakfast.
+This can also be the chance to show the children a different range of interesting options eg Hummus on toast Hummus Recipe

 - Look at what people drink at breakfast time, make a list.